tr1s7an/myDockerfiles/README.md

 - for v2ray:

-  - UUID (Also the password for shadowsocks-rust)
+  - UUID
   - WSPATH

 - for mtg:

     - mtgsecret

-- for sshd:
+- for shadowsocks-rust-server:

     - password